KruzeZab/patient-followup/README.md

    ```sh
    yarn start:worker
    ```
-6. Then install all the pacakges for frontend as well and run using command:
+6. Then install all the packages for frontend as well and run using command:
    ```sh
    yarn dev
    ```